Marios-7272/windows-removal-tool/README.md

 4. program compatibility check
 5. create %systemdrive%\e (it doesn't always have to be C:\),
 6. ask about usernames and their passwords and which is the administrator,
+7. fetch time, date, device name,
+8. save in %systemdrive%\e\systemconfig.cfg
-7. make a list of all installed programes,
+9. make a list of all installed programes,
-8. "translate" them to something linux understands (again, the details),
+10. "translate" them to something linux understands (again, the details),
-9. make configs of particular users (ease of access, wallpapers, colors, desktop icon layout (if it is entirely possible), etc.),
+11. make configs of particular users (ease of access, wallpapers, colors, desktop icon layout (if it is entirely possible), etc.),
-10. save it all in %systemdrive%\e\sth.cfg,
+12. save in %systemdrive%\e\userconfig.cfg,
-11. ask for confirmation,
+13. ask for confirmation,
-12. 'Did you back up all your data?' if yes: proceed to 13 if no: open default backup software and display message 'This window can be minimized now.' and a 'My backup is done.' button
+14. 'Did you back up all your data?' if yes: proceed to 15 if no: slect a drive and do a backup
-13. 'Do you have a thumb drive with nothing important on it?' if yes: use the thumb drive if no: diskpart
+15. 'Do you have a thumb drive with nothing important on it?' if yes: use the thumb drive if no: diskpart